The Safest Used Cars Under $8,000 for Teens in 2025

 IIHS Death Rate: 0/million miles travelled

 Now we’re starting to tick up into the best available safety you can purchase for the year.
 The fifth-generation Subaru Legacy earned an IIHS Top Safety Pick (the highest rating at the time), and the NHTSA awarded it five stars in its crash testing.
 In the IIHS’s database, no fatalities were recorded for this generation of Legacy, a fairly impressive statistic.
-If you’re sending your kid to a college where it snows, you could do a lot worse than the all-wheel drive Legacy sedan.
+If you’re sending your kid to a college where it snows, you could do a lot worse than the all-wheel drive (AWD) Legacy sedan.
 The only issue is that you’re going to have to choose the older years of Legacy, probably with close to 100,000 miles, to slip under the $8,000 wire.
-Note that all of this also applies to the Outback, but those may be more expensive than the $8,000 cap.
+Note that all of this also applies to the Outback, but that may be more expensive than the $8,000 cap.
 We'd prefer to recommend a more modern sedan than an older wagon just to get under $8k.

 Midsize SUV: 2007 to 2012 Toyota Highlander